ucla-data-science-center/intro-computational-thinking/episodes/computation_practice.md

 Structure diagrams also allow you to plan problem breakdown visually.
 At the top should be the objective, and the steps underneath should start with high level considerations.
 These high level considerations can then be broken down into smaller and smaller steps.

-In the bushwalking scenario, the group of four people have to try to solve the problem of being lost.
+In the hiking scenario, the group of four people have to try to solve the problem of being lost.
 This diagram is the very start of their thinking about their immediate needs.

 ![Basic Structure Diagram](fig/structure.png){alt="Structure diagram" width="100%"}